 Meals and Snacks to Bring for your Toddler on the Road

 Naturally, if you’re going on a road trip that’ll last a few hours or more, it’s an excellent decision to pack some easy meals and snacks ahead of time.
 Before I dive in, I’d like to disclose, if you have a toddler, there’s no perfect, non-messy snack!
-Pack some baby wipes for those little hands and face.
+Pack some baby wipes for those little hands and faces.
 And, you will want some cleaning wipes for the car seat, toys, and anything else those little hands will get on too!

 My two year old loves peanut butter and jelly sandwiches, but as you know, these can get quite messy!
 We found online a handy little sandwich press, which makes packing and eating PB&J’s a lot easier!
 For our road trip to Orlando, we packed two sandwiches, just in case our toddler was feeling extra hungry.